htcondor/htcondor/docs/version-history/development-release-series-91.rst

   File Transfer errors.
 Previously if there was a problem with File Transfer, the job can go on hold with hold reason code ``DownloadFileError`` (12) or ``UploadFileError`` (13).
-  Unfortunately, this did not distinguish if the error happened while transferring the job’s input or output sandbox, which is what most people wanted to know.
+  Unfortunately, this did not distinguish if the error happened while transferring the job's input or output sandbox, which is what most people wanted to know.
   Thus hold reason code 12 and 13 have been re-purposed to be ``TransferOutputError`` and ``TransferInputError`` respectively, telling users the error occurred either while transferring the job input or output/checkpoint sandbox.